DachunKai/EvTexture/datasets/DataPreparation.md

 	```

 * **Step 5: Downsample voxels.**

-	**[Note]**: If you are only inferring on your own low-resolution video, there is no need to downsample the voxels.

 	Apply bicubic downsample using [torch.nn.functional.interpolate](https://pytorch.org/docs/stable/generated/torch.nn.functional.interpolate.html) to converted event voxels to generate low-resolution event voxel.

+	**[Note]**: If you are only inferring on your own low-resolution video, there is no need to downsample the event voxels.

 ### Dataset Structure
 * Training set